 Author has written 6 stories for Harry Potter.

-"Sometimes I pretend to myself I have insomnia, when all I really have is a good book and an inadequate respect for tomorrow." - Unknown
+"Sometimes I pretend to myself I have insomnia, when all I really have is a good book and an inadequate respect for tomorrow." - Story of my life

 On the tune of "Modern Major General" from "The Pirates of Penzance"

 "I AM the very MOdel of a MOdern major GEN-er-al" is what's known as a 'patter song': it is sung very fast.
 People were so impressed with the hard work the Hat obviously put in to singing it right that they asked for an encore.
 Plus they didn't follow a word the first time round.